Energy in the United Kingdom: Nuclear

 Britain's fleet of operational reactors consists of ten Advanced Gas-cooled Reactors at four discrete sites and one pressurised water reactor unit at Sizewell B. The total installed nuclear capacity in the United Kingdom is about 6.8 GW.

 In addition, the UK experimented with fast breeder reactor technologies at Dounreay in Scotland; however the last fast breeder (with 250 MWe of capacity) was shut down in 1994.

 Even with changes to the planning system to speed nuclear power plant applications, there are doubts over whether the necessary timescale could be met to increase nuclear power output, and over the financial viability of nuclear power with present oil and gas prices.
 With no nuclear plants having been constructed since Sizewell B in 1995, there are also likely to be capacity issues within the native nuclear industry.
 The existing privatised nuclear supplier, British Energy, had been in financial trouble in 2004.

 In October 2010, the coalition British Government gave the go-ahead for the construction of up to eight new nuclear power plants.
-However, the Scottish Government, with the backing of the Scottish Parliament, has stated that no new nuclear power stations will be constructed in Scotland.
+However, the Scottish Government, with the backing of the Scottish Parliament, has stated since 2008 that no new nuclear power stations would be constructed in Scotland.

 Renewable energy

 In 2007, the United Kingdom Government agreed to an overall European Union target of generating 20% of the European Union's energy supply from renewable sources by 2020.
 Each European Union member state was given its own allocated target; for the United Kingdom it is 15%.
 This was formalised in January 2009 with the passage of the EU Renewables Directive.
 As renewable heat and fuel production in the United Kingdom were at extremely low bases, RenewableUK estimated that this would require 35–40% of the United Kingdom's electricity to be generated from renewable sources by that date, to be met largely by 33–35 GW of installed wind capacity.

+In June 2017, renewables plus nuclear generated more UK power than gas and coal together for the first time and new offshore wind power became cheaper than new nuclear power for the first time.

 In the third quarter of 2019, renewables contributed towards 38.9% of the UK's electricity generation, producing 28.8 TWh of electricity.

-In June 2017, renewables plus nuclear generated more UK power than gas and coal together for the first time and new offshore wind power became cheaper than new nuclear power for the first time.
+This increased to 152.5 TWh in 2025, representing 52.5 per cent of electricity generation.